piotrchabros/ApiPopulationMicroservice/README.md

  * Jersey
  * JUnit

 The implementation followed common coding practices and the code is documented as well as possible.
+Some parts of the code which are not documented should be self-explanatory.

 #### GUI